ERMIYAS-021/qr-code-main/README.md

 ## Description

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 It is the first and beginner frontendmentor challenge.
 It's a simple qr-code component challenge using HTML and CSS.
-It's intended to practice responsivelayouts for beginners.
+It's intended to practice responsive layouts for beginners.

 ## Screenshot